DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Thas, A., C. Ramilo and C. Cinoco.
 ‘Gender and ICT’, *UNDP Asia-Pacific Development Information Programme E-Primer*, New Delhi: Elsevier, 2007.

-The Parliament of Australia Senate Standing Committee on Community Affairs. *Inquiry into Issues Surrounding Cyber-Safety for Indigenous Australians*, Canberra: Joint Select Committee on Cyber-Safety, 2013.

 ———.
 ‘Inquiry into Petrol Sniffing and Substance Abuse in Central Australia’, Commonwealth of Australia,